 So how does packaging influence consumer purchase behaviour?

-With only 20% of the purchase decision process taking place consciously and rationally, the brand identity and other components of the packaging design play a crucial role, connecting sub-consciously and on an emotional level with the consumer.
+With only 20 percent of the purchase decision process taking place consciously and rationally, the brand identity and other components of the packaging design play a crucial role, connecting sub-consciously and on an emotional level with the consumer.

-Throughout our lives, we gain reassurance from things that are familiar to us – people, places and experiences that are predictable and consistent which creative positive emotions.
-And we are most likely to choose things that we are attracted to.
+Throughout our lives, we gain reassurance from things that are familiar to us – people, places and experiences that are predictable and consistent, which creative positive emotions.
+We are most likely to choose things that we are attracted to.